Stock events for Nelnet, Inc. (NNI)

 Demand Seasonality affecting Nelnet, Inc.’s stock price

-The Education Technology Services and Payments segment of Nelnet is subject to seasonal fluctuations.
-The Loan Servicing and Systems segment has seen changes in revenue due to contractual shifts, such as the new Unified Servicing and Data Solution (USDS) contract.
-The Asset Generation and Management segment is impacted by the anticipated runoff of the Federal Family Education Loan Program (FFELP) loan portfolio.
-Nelnet Bank's loan and investment net interest income has shown growth, driven by an expanding loan and investment portfolio.
+Nelnet's Education Technology Services and Payments segment is subject to seasonal fluctuations, with revenue and operating margin historically higher in the first quarter.
+The Asset Generation and Management segment is also impacted by the anticipated runoff of the legacy Federal Family Education Loan Program (FFELP) loan portfolio.

 Overview of Nelnet, Inc.’s business